-Groups to assess What do you know ?
-Summary of data about your service-users and/or staff What do people tell you ?
-Summary of service-user and/or staff feedback What does this mean ?
-Impacts identified from data and feedback (actual and potential) What can you do ?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations Age Proposals will affect children currently attending these schools born between 1/9/2018 and 31/08/2014 Proposals will affect parents of children born between 1/09/2019 and 31/08/2020 who are due to start school in September 2024.
+Groups to assess What do you know 9 ?
+Summary of data about your service-users and/or staff What do people tell you 10 ?
+Summary of service-user and/or staff feedback What does this mean 11 ?
+Impacts identified from data and feedback (actual and potential) What can you do 12 ?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations Age 13 Parents of children between the age of 2-18 need to be consulted.
+Changes will affect parents of children born between 1/09/2020 and 31/08/2021 who are due to start school in September 2025.
+There are projected to be 2177 children in this age bracket, and it is estimated 1959 will require a mainstream school place.
 When applying for a first school place between 95% and 98% did so online each year from 2021.
-Previous consultation on admission arrangements in 2021 received 451 responses through the consultation portal.
+The consultation in 2021 received 451 responses through the consultation portal.
 79% of responders provided their age with the youngest being 20 and the oldest over 79.
-Out of these responses in 2021 where age was provided 3% were under 30.
+Out of the responses in 2021 where age was provided 3% were under 30.
 30% were aged between 30-39; 39% aged between 40-49; 5% were aged between 50-59 and 2% were 60 or older.
-The consultation on admission arrangements in 2020 received 802 responses in total however only 15% of responders provided their age with the youngest being 18 and the oldest over 70.
-When considering the responders who provided an age, there was a decrease in the percentage of younger parents responding to the consultation in 2021 compared to previous years.
+The consultation in 2020 received 802 responses in total however only 15% of responders provided their age with the youngest being 18 and the oldest over 70.
+Out of the responses in 2020 where age was When considering the responders who provided an age, there was a decrease in the percentage of younger parents responding to the consultation in 2021 compared to previous years.
 Respondents aged between 30 and 49 accounted for about 60% of the responses.
 Younger parents are increasingly using the online system to apply for school places.
 Further engagement with childcare providers and nurseries in the city to continue to engage younger parents and parents of younger children.
 Liaise with support services such as Parenting Team, Family Coaches and Youth Employment Service to continue encouraging participation from younger parents.
 Greater use of social medial platforms and online promotion to reach younger parents in conjunction with traditional methods of promotion.
 Consideration of timing of any public consultation events so parents with young families can